Parsl/parsl/docs/userguide/futures.rst

 DataFutures
 -----------

-While an AppFuture represents the execution of an asynchronous app, a DataFuture represent a file that an app produces.
+While an AppFuture represents the execution of an asynchronous app, a DataFuture represents a file that an app produces.
 Parsl's dataflow model requires such a construct so that it can determine when other apps that are to consume a file produced by the app can start execution.

-When calling an app that produces files as outputs, Parsl requires that a list of output files be specified via the ``outputs`` keyword argument.
-A DataFuture is returned for each file by the app when it executes.
+When calling an app that produces files as outputs, Parsl requires that a list of output files be specified (as a list of `File` objects passed in via the ``outputs`` keyword argument).
+A DataFuture for each output file is returned in the AppFuture when the app is executed, in the `outputs` attribute.

-As the app executes, Parsl monitors each file to 1) ensure it is created, and 2) pass it to any dependent app(s).
-The DataFutures thus produced by an app are accessible through the ``outputs`` attribute of the AppFuture.
+Each DataFuture will complete when the App has finished executing, and the corresponding data file has been staged out.

-DataFutures inherit from and extend Python's `concurrent library <https://docs.python.org/3/library/concurrent.futures.html>`_.
+When a DataFuture is passed as an argument to a subsequent App invocation, that subsequent App will not begin execution until the DataFuture is completed.
+The input argument will then be replaced with an appropriate File object.

 The following code snippet shows how DataFutures are used: